cwrc/CWRC-Mapping-Timelines-Project/README.md

 **Parameters**
  * `startDate` A date string (eg. `"Jan 1 2016"`) that will be the starting focus of the timeline.
+ * `zooms` The initial zoom level, as an integer, defaulting to.
+Providing a positive number will zoom out that many steps, and negative will zoom in.
  * `zoomStep` A decimal number greater than `1.0` (eg. `1.1` or `3.0`) that is the factor for each step of zooming. (ie. how much it zooms each step).
 Defaults to `1.25`